xwmx/search.sh/README.md

   When no options are used, this behaves as if the query was typed into the Spotlight menu and will return hits for both the filename and content.
-When a <directory> argument is provided, the search will be scoped to that directory and its subtree.
+When a <path> argument is provided, the search will be scoped to that directory and its subtree.

   This command wraps `mdfind` and only works on OS X.